Never use an existing brand to sell a non-related product to the existing ones.

-This book is one of the best books on marketing you will ever read.
+The 22 Immutable Laws of Marketing is one of the best marketing books you will ever read.

-I particularly enjoyed it not only for its business lessons, but for the life lessons as well.
+I enjoyed it both for its business and life lessons.

 It came out in 1994, and yet remains more relevant than ever.